Panthera leo leo

-Panthera leo leo is a lion subspecies, which is present in West Africa, northern Central Africa and India.
+Panthera leo leo is a lion subspecies present in West Africa, northern Central Africa and India.
 In West and Central Africa it is restricted to fragmented and isolated populations with a declining trajectory.
-It has been referred to as the Northern lion.
+It has been referred to as the northern lion.

 Results of a phylogeographic study indicate that lion populations in West and Central African range countries are genetically close to populations in India, forming a major clade distinct from lion populations in Southern and East Africa.
 In 2017, the Cat Classification Task Force of the IUCN Cat Specialist Group subsumed lion populations according to the major clades into two subspecies, namely P. l. leo and P. l. melanochaita.
 Within P. l. leo three subclades are clearly distinguishable.
 One from Asia, which includes the extinct Barbary lions of North Africa, another one from West Africa and a third one from Central Africa, north of the rainforest belt.

 P. l. leo is regionally extinct in North Africa, southern Europe, and West Asia.
 Asia's sole lion population lives in and around Gir National Park, India.
 The West African lion population is geographically isolated and numbers fewer than 250 mature individuals.
-It is listed as Critically Endangered on the IUCN Red List.
+It is listed as critically endangered on the IUCN Red List.

 Taxonomy

-A lion from Constantine, Algeria was the type specimen for the specific name Felis leo used by Carl Linnaeus in 1758.
+A lion from Constantine, Algeria, was the type specimen for the specific name Felis leo used by Carl Linnaeus in 1758.
 In the 19th and 20th centuries, several lion zoological specimens from Africa and Asia were described and proposed as subspecies: